-Of interest in the latest batch of results is hole WHDD0024 that intersected 2.0m @ 13.0g/t in a RC pre-collar that targeted the Golden Pole lode (see figure 2).
-This previously undiscovered hanging-wall structure is untested along strike for up to 270 metres (180m north & 90 metres south) and poorly tested beyond that.
+- down plunge continuation of the high grade Homeward bound mineralisation to the north and at depth of the current drilling area, - area to the south of and along strike from the historical Golden Pole mine, and - follow up on hole WHDD0024 that intersected 2.0m @ 13.0g/t in a RC pre-collar that targeted the Golden Pole lode (see figure 3).

+The previously undiscovered hanging-wall structure near Golden Pol is untested along strike for up to 270 metres (180m north and 90 metres south) and poorly tested beyond that.